Myanmar monastery attack kills 22 as conflicting accounts emerge of alleged massacre - Local News 8

 By Hannah Ritchie, Kocha Olarn, Heather Chen and Angus Watson, CNN

-At least 22 people, including three monks, were killed at a monastery in Myanmar’s Southern Shan State on Saturday as local insurgent groups and the military accused each other of carrying out a massacre.
+At least 22 people, including three monks, were killed at a monastery in Myanmar’s Southern Shan State on Saturday as local insurgent groups and the military-backed junta accused each other of carrying out a massacre.

 Myanmar has been mired in political violence since military leader Min Aung Hlaing seized power in a 2021 coup that upturned any hope the Southeast Asian nation of 55 million people would become a functioning democracy.

-Resistance groups have repeatedly accused Myanmar’s military of carrying out mass killings and war crimes against civilians in the regions where fighting has raged, charges the junta repeatedly denies.
+Resistance groups have repeatedly accused Myanmar’s military of carrying out mass killings, air strikes and war crimes against civilians in the regions where fighting has raged, charges the junta repeatedly denies — despite a growing body of evidence.

 The latest allegation of an atrocity emerged last week in Shan State, the remote and mountainous northeastern chunk of Myanmar that borders China, Laos and Thailand.